Louis-Hector de Callière

-Louis-Hector de Callière or Callières (/fr/; 12 November 1648 – 26 May 1703) was a French military officer, who was the governor of Montreal (1684–1699), and the 13th governor of New France from 1698 to 1703.
-During his tenure as governor of Montreal, the Iroquois war had enhanced the importance of that position.
-He conducted himself so well during this period that he was awarded the prestigious cross of Saint-Louis in 1694 partly on the recommendation of Buade de Frontenac.
-He, additionally, played an important role in defining the strategy that New France followed during Queen Anne's War.
+Louis-Hector de Callière or Callières (/fr/; 12 November 1648 – 26 May 1703) was a French military officer, who served as governor of Montreal (1684–1699), and the 13th governor of New France from 1698 to 1703.

+During his tenure as governor of Montreal, the Iroquois war enhanced the position's importance.
+He was awarded the prestigious cross of Saint-Louis in 1694 partly on the recommendation of Buade de Frontenac.
+He played an important role in defining the strategy that New France followed during Queen Anne's War.
 He ranked as captain in the regiment of Navarre.
-He came to Canada in 1684, and was appointed Governor of Montreal at the request of the Sulpicians who were Seigneurs of the island.
-The situation of the colony at that time was most critical, owing to Frontenac's departure, the weakness of Governor de la Barre, and the woeful error of the French government in sending some Iroquois chiefs captured at Cataracoui (Kingston) to be galley slaves in France.
+He moved to Canada in 1684, and was appointed Governor of Montreal at the request of the Sulpicians who were Seigneurs of the island.
+The situation at that time was dire, owing to Frontenac's departure, the weakness of Governor de la Barre, and the error of the French government in sending some Iroquois chiefs captured at Cataracoui (Kingston) to be galley slaves in France.

 In 1689 Callières proposed to Louis XIV to invade New England by land and sea, and obtained the reappointment of Frontenac as governor.
 In 1690 he marched to the defense of Quebec, when it was besieged by William Phips.
 A valiant and experienced soldier, he aided Frontenac in saving New France from the Iroquois and in raising the prestige of the French flag.
 He was one of the first to receive the Cross of St. Louis (1694).

-Having succeeded Frontenac in 1698, he devoted all his skill and energy to the pacification of the indigenous nations.
-The treaty of Montreal (1701), agreed to by representatives of 39 nations, was the crowning result of all his efforts.
+Having succeeded Frontenac in 1698, he devoted his time to the pacification of the indigenous nations.
+The treaty of Montreal (1701), agreed to by representatives of 39 nations, was the result of his efforts.
 This treaty is considered as Callières' chief claim to fame.
 That same year he sent Antoine Laumet de La Mothe, sieur de Cadillac to found Detroit.
-One of the most conspicuous figures in Canadian history, he left a reputation of disinterestedness, honour, and probity.